stashed/mysql/docs/mysql.md

 This section will demonstrate how to backup MySQL database.
 We are going to use [KubeDB](https://kubedb.com) to deploy a sample database.
 You can deploy your database using any method you want.
 We are using `KubeDB` because it automates some tasks that you have to do manually otherwise.

-### Deploy Sample PosgreSQL Database
+### Deploy Sample MySQL Database

 Let's deploy a sample MySQL database and insert some data into it.

 **Create MySQL CRD:**

-Below is the YAML of a sample MySQL crd that we are going to create for this tutorial:
+Below is the YAML of a sample MySQL CRD that we are going to create for this tutorial:

 ```yaml
 apiVersion: kubedb.com/v1alpha1